Understanding AAV gene therapy

 Genes are the blueprints of the human body.
 They instruct the body’s cells how to make proteins critical to their function.
 Many familiar and not-so-familiar diseases and disorders are caused by the faulty expression of proteins from corrupted or missing genes or by environmental modifications of genes or proteins.

-Gene therapy uses modified viruses or other technologies to deliver therapeutic genes to cells or tissues to address genetic diseases at their source.
+Gene therapy uses modified viruses or other technologies to deliver therapeutic genes to cells or tissues to help treat genetic diseases at their source.
 One of the most exciting advances in modern medicine has been the discovery of how the adeno-associated virus (AAV) can be used as an effective delivery system for therapeutic genetic material into living tissue.
 AAV gene therapy has broad therapeutic implications for a vast array of diseases.

-• AAV is a virus that is not known to result in human disease.
+• AAV is a virus that is not known to result in human disease

 • AAV cannot make more of itself without outside help, so it will not replicate in the body like normal viruses do.
-This lets scientists precisely control how much AAV will be given.

 AAV